Table of Contents

 Cessation from material pursuits shows that we have faith in God who will bless our efforts and provide for our physical needs.
-Other normal work includes housecleaning, yard maintenance …etc. This does not mean we cannot do simple acts like heating our meals and clean-up after wards…etc.
+Other normal work that should be avoided includes housecleaning, yard maintenance …etc. This does not mean we cannot do simple acts like heating our meals and clean-up after wards…etc.

-God commands His people to come together on the Sabbath day for fellowship and to hear His Word explained.
+God commands His people to come together on the Sabbath day for fellowship and worship.
 In Leviticus 23:3, God told the Israelites that Sabbath was “a day of sacred assembly.”
 Jesus (Luke 4:16) and the disciples (Acts 13:13, 14; 13:42-44; 16:13; 17:2; 18:4) had the habit of worshiping together on Sabbath.
 And Paul taught, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching” (Hebrews 10:25).

 Appreciating God’s creation in some easy and leisurely way is an inspiring activity appropriate for a Christian to do on the Sabbath.
 God manifested His love in His creation and He wants us to learn about His handy work and enjoy His creation (Psalm 19:1; Romans 1:20).